adonisjs/legacy-docs/2.0/folder-structure.md

 Adonis joins different components under this directory and you will likely never have to get into it except from adding new providers inside `bootstrap/app.js`.

 ## config
-Keeping all configuration inside this directory helps you in making use of [Config]() provider which get/set values using a fluent syntax.
+Storing all configuration inside this directory helps you in making use of [Config](/config) provider which get/set values using a fluent syntax.
 Make sure to export config values using `module.exports`.

+## migrations
+Stores your database migrations

 ## public
 static resources to be available to everyone.
 Consider keeping your `css` or `images` here.